Tractor-Trailer or Semi-Truck Accidents Cause Serious Injuries and Death

 The maintenance of the truck and trailer mechanical systems, coupling systems, and brake systems plays a crucial role in the ability of a truck to make a controlled stop in an emergency situation.
 If the tractor and the trailer have not been properly maintained, the lag time for braking may increase and require even greater stopping distances for the truck – something that often isn’t present by the time the truck driver observes, processes, and determines that he / she has to make an emergency stop.
 If the trailer does not stay stable during the sudden stop, the trailer can jackknife or cause the driver to lose control of the truck cab, resulting in accidents.

-Cargo weight and stability will affect the handling and performance of the truck under stopping conditions or when making evasive maneuvers.
+Shifting Cargo Causes Truck Accidentsct the handling and performance of the truck under stopping conditions or when making evasive maneuvers.
 If the truck’s cargo has been overloaded or is not properly balanced, it affects the stability of the truck and may lead to an accident.
 When the cargo suddenly shifts, the center of gravity of the truck will abruptly change and may result in a jackknifed tractor-trailer, and overturned trailer, or a loss of control of the tractor-trailer.

 Cargo loading, strapping, and instability also becomes a serious problem on flatbed trailers.
 On these type of trucks, when the load shifts the strapping will often fail allowing the cargo to come off the trailer bed.
 The resulting debris creates dangerous obstacles on the roadway for other drivers.